kubestash/docs/docs/addons/mysql/overview/index.md

 ---
-title: MySQL Backup & Restore Overview | KubeStash
+title: MariaDB Backup & Restore Overview | KubeStash
-description: How MySQL Backup & Restore Works in KubeStash
+description: How MariaDB Backup & Restore Works in KubeStash
 menu:
   docs_{{ .version }}:
-    identifier: kubestash-mysql-overview
+    identifier: kubestash-mariadb-overview
     name: How does it work?
-    parent: kubestash-mysql
+    parent: kubestash-mariadb
     weight: 10
 product_name: kubestash
 menu_name: docs_{{ .version }}
 section_menu_id: kubestash-addons
 ---

-# MySQL Backup & Restore Overview
+# MariaDB Backup & Restore Overview

 KubeStash by AppsCode is a cloud native data backup and recovery solution for Kubernetes workloads and databases.
 KubeStash utilizes [restic](https://github.com/restic/restic) to securely backup stateful applications and databases to any cloud or on-prem storage backends (for example, S3, GCS, Azure Blob storage, Minio, NetApp, Dell EMC etc.).

 ## How Backup Works

-The following diagram shows how KubeStash takes backup of any externally managed `MySQL` database.
+The following diagram shows how KubeStash takes backup of any externally managed `MariaDB` database.
 Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="MySQL Backup Overview" src="/docs/addons/mysql/overview/images/backup_overview.svg">